Astron/Astron/docs/protocol/11-clientagent.md

 > providing no explanation whatsoever to the client.

 **CLIENTAGENT_GET_REMOTE_ADDRESS(1006)** `args(uint32 context)`
-> Requests the remote IP of the client.
+> Requests the IP and port of local and remote.

 **CLIENTAGENT_GET_REMOTE_ADDRESS_RESP(1007)**
     `args(uint32 context, string remote_ip, uint16 remote_port, string local_ip, uint16 local_port)`
-> Returns the remote IP and port of the client and the local and and port.
+> Returns the IP and port of local and remote.

 **CLIENTAGENT_DECLARE_OBJECT(1010)**